 Initially, Dr. Azizzadeh requests a child Moebius syndrome treatment consultation.
 This allows Dr. Azizzadeh to examine a patient and learn about his or her facial paralysis symptoms.
 It also enables a child and his or her parents to ask questions and learn about different Moebius syndrome treatment options.

 Dr. Azizzadeh outlines all stages of a Moebius syndrome treatment plan to a child and his or her parents.
 He wants patients to make informed treatment decisions and dedicates time and resources to explain how a child Moebius syndrome treatment works.
-Dr. Azizzadeh even helps a child and his or her parents establish realistic Moebius syndrome treatment goals.
+Dr. Azizzadeh even helps a child and his or her parents establish realistic treatment goals.

 Child Moebius syndrome is sometimes difficult to treat, but Dr. Azizzadeh does everything possible to help patients address this condition.
-Dr. Azizzadeh works closely with a child Moebius syndrome patient throughout the treatment cycle.
-He monitors a child Moebius syndrome patient’s progress, and if a patient ever has concerns or questions, he is happy to respond to them.
+He monitors each patient’s progress throughout the treatment cycle, and if a patient ever has concerns or questions, he is happy to respond to them.

 Request your consultation with Dr. Azizzadeh today